 Additionally, trauma-related symptoms like anxiety, depression, or post-traumatic stress disorder (PTSD) can contribute to cognitive difficulties.
 These conditions can affect our ability to control our attention, work with our memory in real-time, and use our executive functions effectively.
 And as you can imagine, these functions are crucial for concentration and cognitive processing.

-The Importance of Somatic Healing for Trauma Resolution
+The Importance of Somatic Healing To Cure Brain Fog

 The brain stem acts as the "ultimate traffic controller," regulating signals from the body and transmitting them to the brain, making it a vital part of somatic integration.
 It receives sensory information from the body's sensory organs, such as the eyes, ears, and skin, and relays this information to the brain for processing.
 In addition, the brain stem also sends motor signals from the brain to the body, allowing for movement and bodily functions.